DanaFreitas/Mozart/notes.md

   9/11 I was gravely wrong about something.
 It isnt firefox vs chrome. its mobile vs pv.
 I need to properly use the "mobile" part of dev tools and not just shrink the pc part.

 can looks at evenrs ar js, but this is a hover, not an event.

+9/12 my issues with chrome extend to incognito

+figure out whether the hovering is related to the header or the headerwrapper likely header, the subheadings in pc mode dont work either

+check out display:grid firefox vs chrome

+firefox and librewolf work. chrome and opera dont

+scss 125
+  .header__hamburger:hover > .header__hamburger--hamburger-bit {
+   // background-color: white;
+    //color: white;
+  }
+causes the burger to change color

+scss 152
+ .fa-solid {
+    @include hoverstyles;
+    font-size: 2em;
+  }
+    causes the note to change color

+    the issue is :hover in chromuium

+    chromium: the most recently clicked element changes color
+    not: color changes in hover

+9/16 I was wonder the relation between the grid as with the error.
+I loved the responsive menu outside of thw grid.
+For firefox, it works as id expect.
+For chromium, there is notyhing.
+Even when I dont have it in the dev tools, there is nothing. require further investigation.

+I JUST REALIZED.
+Its not working because its MOBILE!
+Not desktoip but small.
+Of course hover wont work on mobile.

+pointer course, pointer fine